UPS: Efficiently Building Foundation Models for PDE Solving via Cross-Modal Adaptation: Acknowledgement

 We run all of our experiments on a single NVIDIA A6000.
-Below are the detailed model size, per epoch training time (in seconds), and total training time (in hours).
+Table~\ref{appendix:table:time} show the detailed model size, per epoch training time (in seconds), and total training time (in hours) for different network configurations.
 Note that we train the models for 100 epochs.

+We reported additional metrics such as FLOPs and the time required for predicting a single step for a PDE instance in Table~\ref{appendix:table:flops}, assuming the input data is 2D with 4 channels and resolution 128.
+We mainly compared with unified models that have similar model sizes.
+Compared to these existing work, \ourmodel has lower FLOPs and shorter inference time.
+This shows that our model is ideal for deployment in practical environments where both computational efficiency and speed are critical.

-\section{Detailed Experiment Results}
+\subsection{Detailed Experiment Results}